microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

     "version": "2.0.0"
 }
 ```
-A sample default configuration for all alerts may look like this.
+A sample default shared configuration for all alerts may look like this.

 We can override certain parts of this configuration by passing our own custom configuration to the "config" object of the bundler robot as demonstrated below.
 ```